Opinion: Xcel’s Capacity*Connect Is a Step Forward, But Minnesota Needs a Competitive Storage Market

 Minnesota has taken an important step toward modernizing its electric grid with the approval of Xcel Energy’s Capacity*Connect battery storage program.
 The Minnesota Public Utilities Commission approved Xcel’s proposal to deploy up to 200 megawatts of distributed battery storage across its Minnesota service territory by 2028.
 Xcel has described the program as a way to place batteries at “strategic locations on the grid” and “maximize the efficiency of existing infrastructure.”

-That is the promise of distributed storage: batteries located closer to customers can help relieve local grid constraints, support reliability, and make better use of the distribution system we already have.
-But the approval also raises a major question for Minnesota’s clean energy market: who gets to build and own the distributed energy resources needed for the grid of the future?
+That is the promise of distributed storage.
+Batteries located closer to customers can relieve local grid constraints, support reliability, and make better use of the distribution system we already have.
+But the approval also raises an important question for Minnesota’s clean energy market: will independent developers have a meaningful role in building that system?

 What Was Approved